lucia-auth/lucia/docs/pages/guides/email-and-password/basics.md

 ## Email check

 Before creating routes, create a basic utility to verify emails.
 Emails are notoriously complicated, so here we're just checking if an `@` exists with at least 1 character on each side.
 We just need to check for obvious typos here.
-For verifying emails, see the [email verification]() page.
+For verifying emails, see one of the email verification guides.

 ```ts
 export function isValidEmail(email: string): boolean {